 All of the Council's projects performed as designed and no problems were experienced, which reflects the design and construction management provided by Amec Foster Wheeler and the performance of the Council's contractors.
-The April/May flood event was a good test of the improvements that have been constructed to date.
+The April/May 2017 flood event was a good test of the improvements that have been constructed to date.

-Unfortunately, the flood event has delayed construction that needs to be completed, such as the East St. Louis 126 Inch Sewer Rehabilitation, the MESD clay cap project, and the four remaining relief wells in the Wood River Levee System.
+Unfortunately, the flood event delayed construction that needed to be completed, such as the East St. Louis 126 Inch Sewer Rehabilitation, the MESD clay cap project, and the four remaining relief wells in the Wood River Levee System.
+However, all of these projects were finally completed during FY 2018.

-In late May, the Corps of Engineers received notification of FY 2017 Work Plan Funding and FY 2018 President's Budget Funding.
+In May 2017, the Corps of Engineers received notification of FY 2017 Work Plan Funding and FY 2018 President's Budget Funding.
 The Corps received FY 2017 Work Plan Funding of \$31.7 million for the Wood River Levee System and zero dollars for the MESD Levee System.
-Due to the Risk Assessment and Supplemental Report mentioned earlier, the Corps of Engineers only has the ability to use about fifty percent of the \$31.7 million dollars in the Wood River area on the second phase of the Wood River Deep Cutoff Wall Project in the next two years.
+Due to the Risk Assessment and Supplemental Report mentioned earlier, the Corps of Engineers only had the ability to use about fifty percent of the \$31.7 million dollars in the Wood River area on the second phase of the Wood River Deep Cutoff Wall Project..

-Therefore, the Council and the Corps of Engineers' St. Louis District have both requested a portion of the funds be reallocated to the MESD Levee System, where the Corps of Engineers has a project (Cahokia Relief Wells) designed and ready to build.
+Therefore, the Council and the Corps of Engineers' St. Louis District both requested a portion of the funds be reprogrammed to the MESD Levee System, where the Corps of Engineers had a project (Cahokia Relief Wells) designed and ready to build.
+Unfortunately, after waiting almost a year, the Council was informed, with the approval of the 2018 appropriations bill, new baseline and updated reprogramming limits, the request to reprogram the Wood River funds to East St. Louis would have to be updated and resubmitted.